 Drug and Alcohol Policy

-It is the policy of Southeast Community College to control and monitor the use/abuse of drugs, alcohol and other chemicals and controlled substances on college premises and College-sanctioned events, and to educate students and employees about the use, abuse, and effects of drugs, alcohol and illegal/controlled substances.
-The College will implement procedures which will ensure to monitor and pursue compliance with laws relating to drugs, alcohol, and other chemicals and controlled substances, including the Drug-Free Workplace Act and the Omnibus Transportation Employee Testing Act of 1991, the Drug-Free Schools and Communities Act Amendments of 1989, and all related regulations and rules promulgated pursuant thereto.
+It is the policy of Southeast Community College to control and monitor the use/abuse of drugs, alcohol, and other chemicals, and controlled substances on College premises and College-sanctioned events, and to educate students and employees about the use, abuse, and effects of drugs, alcohol, and illegal/controlled substances.
+The College implements procedures that ensure compliance with laws relating to drugs, alcohol, and other chemicals and controlled substances, including the Drug-Free Workplace Act and the Omnibus Transportation Employee Testing Act of 1991, the Drug-Free Schools and Communities Act Amendments of 1989, and all related regulations and rules.

 - In limited circumstances approved by the President or designee, and/or

 - Pursuant to the Class C liquor license currently held by Southeast Community College’s Great Plains Culinary Institute.

 NOTE: SCC guests and visitors suspected of being under the influence of a controlled substance may be asked to leave College property or any officially recognized activity.
 Failure to comply may result in law enforcement intervention.

 Pursuant to the Drug-Free Workplace Act and the Drug-Free Schools and Communities Act, Southeast Community College will require drug and alcohol tests for employees and students in circumstances where reasonable suspicion exists that an individual is in violation of either Act or College drug and alcohol policies.